somnicattus/rotery/README.md

 # Rotery

-A type safe utility library for handling iterative and asynchronous processes within functional programming style.
+A utility library for iterative processes, with asynchronous support, type safety, and functional programming style.

 ## Installation